Next Start

 As the air passes through the housing, the exhaust pulse rotates the turbine, which in turn spins the compressor wheel.
 The compressor wheel performs two functions — first, the vanes of the wheel pull in the intake air, and then the vanes use centrifugal force to push the air into the compressor housing.

 When the air is pushed into the compressor housing, it becomes pressurized due to the volume of air and centrifugal force.
-When enough volume is being forced through the compressor, it reaches a point where it overcomes the engine’s cubic-inch displacement and beings to create a positive pressure in the intake manifold.
+When enough volume is being forced through the compressor, it reaches a point where it overcomes the engine’s cubic-inch displacement and begins to create a positive pressure in the intake manifold.

 When this happens, boost is created.
 When there is more air available to the engine, the engine can use more fuel.
 With more fuel and air compressed in the combustion chamber, the pressures are greater, which pushes the pistons down harder and faster, thus creating more power!